Creativity myths debunked

 Kick-start your creativity

 We’ve debunked some myths on creativity, so next time your creativity is blocked, come back to this post to remind yourself why creativity is important and how to encourage it.
+Getting creative will also improve your wellbeing, which could improve productivity in the workplace.

 When you’re ready to start your next project, use Mind Doodle to explore, develop and discuss your ideas, and set tasks to turn your creative ideas into a reality.